Skip to content

 • Proper fractions should remain proper fractions.

-These rules help the calculator produce a simplified and mathematically correct answer.
+These rules help the calculator return a correct and simplified answer.

 When to Use This Fraction Calculator